SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 import './extension/productDetailExtension';
 ```

-5. In the `productdetailadapator.js` file we need to tell the BFF the data we want to query for product recommendations.
+5. To Extend the query for client component, in the `productdetailadapator.js` file we need to tell the BFF the data we want to query for product recommendations.
 ```
 recommendations {
     productId